DarwinNE/FidoCadJ/README.md

 ---------------------------------------------------

 The provided scripts do not work on Microsoft Windows.
-Kohta Ozaki has written a build/run script for Windows, called `winbuild.bat`.
+Kohta Ozaki has written a build/run script for Windows, called `dev_tools/winbuild.bat`.
 It must be used with the action to be accomplished, as an argument:

 | Argument  | Description                                     |